 If you have a car and prefer to see things on your own, try a one-day driving tour of LA.
 As long as you have air conditioning in the car, you can stay cool and comfortable, and driving toward the water or the mountains will drop the temperature by 10 to 20 degrees most of the time.Continue to 5 of 10 below.

 05 of 10

 If you've seen most of the on-shore attractions, try a boat tour, boat rental or fishing excursion.
 It's always significantly cooler out on the water.
 Boat tour options range from private gondola tours of inland canals to dinner dance cruises and harbor tours.
 For a bargain, you can just ride around on a water taxi all afternoon in Long Beach.
-See the full list of LA Boat Tours to see which one suits you.

 06 of 10